zachmattopo/cake_it_app_hafiz/cake_it_app/NOTES.md

 ---

 # Notes by Hafiz

 - Flutter version used: Stable channel version **3.32.5**

 ### App issues found and applicable fixes

 - Issue: The auto generated 'app_localizations.dart' file is missing and its import path is broken in _app.dart_, therefore the app will not compile.
   Fix: Ran `flutter pub get` command and fixed the package import path in _app.dart_.

 - Issue: No error handling for image network requests in cake list view, will cause crashes and poor UX.
   Fix: Add error handling for image network requests, show fallback image if needed.

+- Issue: Cake image param is being forced unwrapped `!` in `CircleAvatar` widget in cake list view.
+  Fix: Use null-aware operator `??` to provide a default value `''` as the image URL, which will trigger the error builder and show the fallback image.